When Aunt Flo Pays A Visit: What Are The Top 5 Period Symptoms?

 Video by: CanadaQBank

-Dysmenorrhea can be likened to feeling tight muscular cramps in the lower tummy, but these cramps can also spread to your back and thighs.
+These can be likened to feeling tight muscular cramps in the lower tummy which can also spread to your back and thighs.

 #5.
 Diarrhea